 Dunham created, wrote and starred in Girls, a HBO-produced comedy series that ran for six seasons between 2011 and April of this year, so predictably it’s a show entangled with her as an individual.
 No stranger to controversy, Dunham’s been criticised for her behaviour and opinions; the very same behaviour and opinions that often drive the narrative of Girls.
 Her central character Hannah – a narcissistic writer trying to make it in New York, played by Dunham herself – is the spit of her creator.
 But Girls never attempts to make Hannah a likeable character, instead creating a realistic anti-hero that some grow to love and others choose to endure for the refreshing comedy that’s sketched around her.

 There are few moments in Girls that are laugh out loud.
 It instead embraces the Louie-esque style of cringe comedy that’s increasingly popular to engross its viewers.
-There’s heartbreaking moments aplomb, but usually the characters bring their misfortune upon themselves.
+There’s heartbreaking moments often, but usually the characters bring their misfortune upon themselves.
 Though Hannah is undeniably morally skewed, she’s in good company: best friend Marnie (Allison Williams) is possibly the most terrible human ever written, self-absorbed to the extent that she fails to notice her husband’s addiction to prescriptive drugs throughout two years of marriage.
 Jessa (Jemima Kirke) is a close rival, constantly fleeing all responsibility and compromising her friendships.
 Most interestingly, we watch the girls corrupt poor naïve Shoshanna (Zosia Mamet), who comes to the conclusion pretty early on that she dislikes her friends but keeps them around anyway.

 I realise I’ve painted a picture few would want to see, the absolute antithesis to the worshipped friendship groups of Friends or How I Met Your Mother (comedies similarly concerning young people growing up in New York).
 But Girls strives for realism rather than idealism.
 These women are just getting by, financially and emotionally, constantly battered by the city they live in.
 Similar to the brilliant Aziz Ansari’s Master of None, Girls is woven onto the rich tapestry of real New York, unlike those aforementioned sitcoms (neither of which ever filmed in the Big Apple).
 They are modern ‘Millennials’ for all their faults, slaves to fake nicety, sexually liberated, and unashamedly going it alone.
 A lot of their problems can be attributed to men, too.
 From Hannah’s booty call romance with Adam (Adam Driver) in Season 1 to her Season 6 fling (Riz Ahmed) who confesses he has a girlfriend two days in and expects Hannah to be fine with it, the morally complex characters don’t end with the girls.